-UI Element Description Property The name assigned to the output value. <value type&gt;</value The expected value type of the property.
-The new icon indicates that the value of the property is currently a constant.
+UI Element Description Property The name assigned to the output value. <value< th="">The expected value type of the property.</value<> The expected value type of the property. type> The icon indicates that the value of the property is currently a constant.
 The icon indicates that the value of the property is currently a local parameter.
 The icon indicates that the value of the property is currently a component parameter.
 Value Property value that is currently stored with the object in the object repository, <checkbox></checkbox> To specify a property to output, select the corresponding check box.
 You can select more than one property for the object and specify the output options for each property value you select.
 Browse .
 Opens the Parameterization / Properties dialog box, which enables you to modify the property value.
-For user interface details, see "Parameterization / Properties Dialog Box" on page 117.
+For user interface details, see "Parameterization / Properties Dialog Box" on page 115.